 3) Near the end of the Rhine River in Switzerland, the Swiss city of Basel hosts many winter, spring, and summer events.
 AmaWaterways and Viking River cruises offer sailings which go to and from Amsterdam to Basel, Switzerland.
 Some Basel festivals and events include: Open Air Basel, Switzerland; Summer Stage Basel, Switzerland; Summerblues Basel, Switzerland; Jazz Festival, Switzerland; Carnival–Fasnacht Basel, Switzerland; Klosterbergfest (Street) Basel, Switzerland; Das Neue Frühlingsfestivaland (Spring Festival) Basel, Switzerland; and Jugendkulturfestival (Youth Culture Festival) Basel, Switzerland.

-4) Every year, Bratislava, Slovakia, a city on the Danube River, welcomes thousands of music admirers for an enthralling pop music event - the Lovestream Festival.
+4) Every year, Bratislava, Slovakia, a city on the Danube River, welcomes thousands of music admirers for an enthralling pop music event - the Lovestream Festival via a Danube River cruise.
 Celebrating both established and emerging pop musicians, this event is one of the most attractive of its kind in Slovakia.
 People from Bratislava often regard themselves as the opposite of Vienna; while Vienna is seen as a dignified, elderly person enjoying a cup of coffee, Bratislava is perceived to be an outgoing professional who frequents Europe.

 The Lovestream Festival has a wide variety of entertainers that sing a variety of genres from fast-paced pop numbers to touching ballads, making it perfect for those who are seeking something new to experience and for a fun night out with friends.
 The Slovakian music scene deems the celebration a must-visit due to its exciting vibes, beautiful scenery, and talented performers.